lstipakov/lstipakov-ruuvi.github.io/src/content/guide/how-to-build-a-product/intro.md

 ### Great, but what if we need help?

-Building a hardware product is a complicated process and requires a lot of knowlegde on many areas.
-To design and produce a circuit board, you have to complete these steps:
+Building a hardware product is a complicated process and requires knowlegde on many areas.
+To design and produce a circuit board, you need to complete these steps:

 - Requirement specifications
 - Technical specifications